 In two sentences, how would you describe your work technique?

-In four words, how would you describe your style of illustration?
+In four words, how would you describe your animation style?

-What does a typical day in the life of Stephanie F. Scholz?
+What does a typical day look like in Tonton Makers' lives?

 What inspires you?